MattScarthSaunders/discovery_service-techtest/README.md

 ## Stop App

-If running locally, kill the app in the terminal with your usual command (probably `ctrl+c`), then run `npm stop` to stop and remove docker services.
+If running locally, kill the app in the terminal with your usual command (probably `ctrl+c`), then run `npm run clear` to remove docker services.

 ## Run Dev